Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 - Passing a list of events to the `send` method with no options makes use of automatic routing.
 If `partitionId` is passed in the options to this method, the events are sent to the given partition.
 - Creating a batch of events using the `createBatch` method without setting the `partitionId` in the options makes use of automatic routing.
 If `partitionId` is passed in the options to this method, the events are sent to the given partition.

-Additionally, we consolidate send into an efficient `send(EventDataBatch)` method on the producer client.
 Batching merges information from multiple events into a single sent message, reducing the amount of network communication needed vs sending events one at a time.

 The code below assumes all events fit into a single batch.
 For a more complete example, see sample: [Publishing events to specific partition][PublishEventsToSpecificPartition].